NewSkyLine-dev/havokmax-blender/README.md

 When `havokpy` is present, the importer will automatically convert binary packfiles to XML before creating Blender armatures and actions.

+The add-on will also search for a bundled `havokpy` next to `3rd_party/HavokLib` inside the add-on folder, so you can copy the compiled module there if you prefer not to install it globally.

 ## Development

 The add-on uses Blender's new `manifest.toml` packaging format (introduced for